kurtradecki/gcp-nva-ilb-demo/README.md

 * Hub and spoke environment with multiple hubs and multiple spokes
 * Failing/rebooting an NVA while routing automatically recovers

-See the diagram for more architectural details: https://github.com/kurtradecki/gcp-nva-ilb-demo/blob/main/diagram.png
+See the [diagram](https://github.com/kurtradecki/gcp-nva-ilb-demo/blob/main/diagram.png) for more architectural details.

 Process to run the script: